-We're going to be making two slots in the 1x6, each about an inch in from the ends of the board (perpendicular to the board's long axis).
-Each slot will stop 3/4" from the edge of the board.
+- Set up your fixed-base router with a 1/2-inch straight-cutting bit, and mount it on your router table.
+Adjust the height of the bit to about 1/8 inch above the table surface.
+You'll be making two slots in the 1 x 6, each about 1 inch in from the ends of the board (perpendicular to the board's long axis).
+Each slot will stop 3/4 inch from the edge of the board.

-- Next, make a pencil mark on the fence 3/4" in each direction from the edges of the bit.
+- Next, make a pencil mark on the fence, 3/4 inch in each direction from the edges of the board.
 These marks will denote the start and stop points of the slot.

 - Lift the board off the bit, and repeat for the slot on the other side.
 At this point, you can flip the board over and make the first slot cuts on the opposite side of the board in the same manner.

 03 of 10